Crustless miniature veggie quiche

 1 small or ½ large sweet onion

 1 small sweet bell pepper (red, yellow, orange or Aloha), chopped

 2 t minced garlic (about 2 cloves)

 Hot sauce (e.g. Cholula), to taste (optional)

 1. In a medium bowl (preferably a sealable one), combine chopped peppers, onions and garlic and mix well.
 Cover and seal until ready to use.
 You can do this up to 2 days in advance and refrigerate.

-4. In a medium bowl (preferably a batter bowl with pouring spout), add the cornstarch or flour and about ½ C heavy whipping cream.
+3. In a medium bowl (preferably a batter bowl with pouring spout), add the cornstarch or flour and about ½ C heavy whipping cream.
 Whisk until smooth.
 Add a few dashes of hot sauce (optional) and the eggs.
 Whisk until smooth.
 Gradually add remaining cream and whisk until no lumps remain.
-Carefully pour egg mixture into the tart pans.
+Carefully pour egg mixture into the tart pans or use a large turkey baster to add mixture to each mold.
 Do not overfill.

-5. Preheat oven to 450°F. Bake quiches on the center rack for 15-18 minutes.
+4. Preheat oven to 450°F. Bake quiches on the center rack for 15-18 minutes.
 Allow quiches to cool at room temperature for 10 minutes before removing them from the tart pans for serving.
-To freeze them for later use, place the silicone tart pans with the prepared quiches in the freezer or outside during frigid temperatures for about 1-2 hours (just until they solidify), then pop them out and store in sealed freezer bags.
+To freeze them for later use, place the silicone tart pans with the prepared quiches in the freezer or outside during frigid temperatures for about 2 hours (until they solidify), then pop them out and store in sealed freezer bags.
 To stack them inside a freezer bag, insert a piece of parchment paper between them to prevent them from sticking together.

 No one has liked this recipe.